mxhm/mxhm.github.io/_pages/about.md

 I enjoy working at the interface of computational biology and machine learning to better understand biology and enhance human health.
 I have experience in developing deep learning models for the analysis of biomedical data from various modalities, including blood cytometry, electrocardiogram recordings, and medical notes.

 To gain insights in biological mechanisms, I have conducted genetic association studies using innovative phenotypes like cellular perturbation responses and deep learning-derived cardiac traits in biobank-scale cohorts as well as integrative analyses of sequencing, metabolomic, and proteomic data across human and animal models.

+I'm doing a postdoc at the [MacRae Lab](https://macraelab.bwh.harvard.edu) and [One Brave Idea](https://www.onebraveidea.org).
+I did my PhD in Computer Science at the [Troyanskaya Lab](https://function.princeton.edu).